andrew-christ/Matrix-Completion-via-Convex-Programming/README.md

 # Matrix Completion via Convex Programming

-Tis repository provides implementations of various matrix completion algorithms based on convex optimization.
+This repository provides implementations of various matrix completion algorithms based on convex optimization.
 Convex optimization is particularly useful in this context because it offers theoretical guarantees for the optimality of a solution.
 The algorithms here are designed to recover missing entries in partially observed and possibly corrupted matrices.

 While many heuristic method for matrix completion exist in the literature, they often lack rigorous guarantees for accurately recovering unseen entries.
 Moreover, these methods are frequently non-convex, meaning converegnce to a global solution is not assured.